mikhailsirenko/spatiotemporal-commuting-patterns/README.md

 Methods
 ------------
-This study follows a standard logic of the data science project.
+This study follows the standard logic of the data science project.
 First, we gather the data and preprocess it.
 Second, we explore the data with a couple of visualizations.
-Finally, we apply a Gaussian mixture model (GMM) to cluster the stations (aggregated tap in) as well as individual passengers (generated tap ins).
+Finally, we apply a Gaussian mixture model (GMM) to cluster the stations (aggregated tap in) as well as individual passengers (generated tap-ins).
 The simplified workflow looks as follows:

 <p align="center">
   <img src="workflow.png" width="600">